Josverl/micropython-stubs/docs/15_order.md

 # Order of the stub folders

-The stubs are used by 2 or 3 components.
+The stubs can be used by different components in your development environment.
  1. the VSCode Pylance Language Server
  2. the VSCode Python add-in
  3. and optionally by an additional [Python linter](https://code.visualstudio.com/docs/python/linting#_specific-linters) such as pylint or mypy.